brunops/brunops.github.io/README.md

 #brunops.org
-My personal blog ported to Jekyll.
+My personal blog ported to Jekyll, posts were imported from an old Wordpress and Tumblr blogs using jekyll-import gem.

-(still not fully ported, so not online yet)
+It is fully ported and completely redesigned.

+Check it out at [brunops.org](http://brunops.org).